MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-how-setup-report-intrastat.md

 > [!NOTE]
 > When you open the **Filter Page** from the **Filter Expression** line, you can use all standard filter expressions related to the specific field you want to filter.
 >
-> Be careful with setting up validation rules, as they can differ from country to country.
+> Be careful when you set up validation rules.
+They can differ from country to country.

-## <a name="use-custom-codeunits-in-intrastat-reporting"></a>Use custom codeunits in Intrastat reporting
+## Use custom codeunits in Intrastat reporting

 If you want to change how Intrastat works and the default configuration is not enough, you can customise the system by extending the standard features.
 If you need to further change the Intrastat behaviour, you can develop your own codeunits.
 When you create codeunits, however, you need to make additional changes to use them.
 To configure the system to use your own objects: